okyntary/tp/docs/UserGuide.md

 Format: `editp PERSON_INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]...​`

-* Edits the person at the specified by displayed index.
+* Edits the person at the specified displayed index.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values, while unchanged fields will remain the same.
 * If any new tag is added, all existing tags will be replaced with new tags.